-- The centralized database has very minimal data redundancy since all data is stored at a single place.
+- The centralized database has very minimal data redundancy since all data is stored in a single place.

 - It is cheaper in comparison to all other databases available.

-- The data traffic in case of centralized database is more.
+- The data traffic in the case of a centralized database is more.

-- If any kind of system failure occurs at centralized system then entire data will be destroyed.
+- If any kind of system failure occurs in the centralized system then the entire data will be destroyed.

 - This database can be easily expanded as data is already spread across different physical locations.